Almond Ploy: What’s Really in Your Nut Milk?

 At the time, Elmhurst was New York’s oldest dairy, family owned since the early 1900s when, legend has it, the grandfather of Henry Schwartz walked a herd of cows over New York City’s Williamsburg Bridge to his farm in Elmhurst, Queens, and founded Elmhurst Dairy.
 The company produced milk until 2016 when Henry Schwartz shut down operations.
 He had met Dr. Mitchell and became convinced that his future was not in cows, but in plants.
 Mitchell moved from California to Buffalo, New York, and had Elmhurst Milked’s state-of-the-art production facility up and running in just one year; in early 2017 the first round of products debuted, packaged in their now–signature architectural boxes with a sloped pyramidal top that seemed to be created with those who drink straight out of the box in mind (you know who you are, and they’re not judging).

-Today, Elmhurst produces 10 types of milks — from the expected almond, rice and oh–so–trendy oat, to cashew, walnut, hazelnut and, an industry first, peanut — and has developed a cult following.
+Today, Elmhurst produces 10 types of milks — from the expected almond, and oh–so–trendy oat, to cashew, walnut and hazelnut — and has developed a cult following.
 Many have found these to be fantastic substitutes for cow’s milk in everything from cereal to smoothies, coffee to cooking.
 It’s easy to see (and taste) why, and when you start to compare, it becomes clear there is no comparison.

 “Historically, plant milk wasn’t trying to offer nutrition, it was just trying not to be dairy,” explained Peter Truby, Vice President of Marketing for Elmhurst Milked.
 “The problem is, it didn’t offer anything else.
 There is really nothing nutritional in theirs, but there is in ours.”
 Elmhurst milks have fewer than six ingredients; the unsweetened versions have just two ingredients: nuts and water.
 There are 11 ingredients in the leading brand’s unsweetened almond milk:2 “Almond milk” (filtered water, almonds), calcium carbonate, sea salt, potassium citrate, sunflower lecithin, gellan gum, natural flavors, vitamin A palmitate, vitamin D–2 and D–alpha– tocopherol.